 Not a fan of grilling?

 You can still use your instapot, air fryer, or slow cooker, but use an outdoor outlet (either on your RV or your power pedestal).
-Outdoor cooking allows an RV owner to create (and leave) that heat outside in summer temperatures.
+Outdoor cooking allows an RV owner to create (and leave) that heat caused by cooking outside in summer temperatures.

-Whenever Celine makes cookies, I convince her it’s too hot to heat up the RV by cooking in the kitchen (even if it’s in the middle of winter).
-I’m a raw cookie dough fan, but I usually only get a few before they’re baked.
+Whenever Celine makes cookies, I try to convince her that it’s too hot to heat up the RV by cooking in the kitchen (even if it’s in the middle of winter).
+I’m a raw cookie dough fan, but I usually only get a few pieces of cookie dough before it’s baked into cookies.

 Use Insulated Window Covers or Reflectix to Keep Your RV Cool